hetida/hetida-designer/docs/sync.md

 Unit tests should be entered directly in your component code files, for example as functions prefixed with `test_`.

-E.g. entering the following function at the bottom of a component which contains a `TEST_WIRING_FROM_PY_FILE_IMPORT` will create a test that runs the component's main function with those input wirings which are `direct_provisioning` data.
+For example entering the following function at the bottom of a component which contains a `TEST_WIRING_FROM_PY_FILE_IMPORT` will create a test that runs the component's main function with those input wirings which are `direct_provisioning` data.

+Note that in release v0.9.8 you should enter the code for testing below the `main` function but before the `TEST_WIRING_FROM_PY_FILE_IMPORT`.

 ```py
 from hdutils import parse_value  # noqa: E402